The Challenges Ahead for AI-based Checkout Free Retail at Scale

 Challenge #2: Show me the power

 Next, the computational power required to run a store also increases with store size.
-Bigger stores generally have more products on their shelves, The average US grocery store, for instance, has somewhere between 30,000 and 40,000 stock keeping units (sku’s), while convenience stores can carry as few as 500 skus.
-More items mean more data that the system needs to monitor and more item imagery that needs to be managed in the back
+Bigger stores also generally have more products on their shelves.
+The average US grocery store, for instance, has somewhere between 30,000 and 40,000 stock keeping units (SKUs), while convenience stores can carry as few as 500 SKUs.
+More items mean more data that the system needs to monitor and more item imagery that needs to be managed in the back office.

 Challenge #3: It’s complicated, and that’s just the way we like it!